Daniel Clarkson (Writer & Creator)

 2011: Potted Potter returns for another tour, starting at Bury St. Edmunds Theatre Royal and including runs at Pleasance Grand and London’s Garrick Theatre.

-2012: Potted Potter is nominated for the Best Entertainment and Family Olivier Award in the U.K. To start its world tour, Potted Potter makes its North American premiere in Toronto at David Mirvish’s Panasonic Theatre, presented by Starvox Entertainment and Potted Productions.
-Following Toronto, Potted Potter opens off-Broadway at New York City’s Little Shubert Theater and in Chicago at the Broadway Playhouse, before moving to the Harris Theatre.
-As well as its North America dates, the show tours across Australasia and South Africa with cast members Jesse Briton and Gary Trainor.
+2012: Potted Potter is nominated for the Best Entertainment and Family Olivier Award and Potted Panto is nominated Best New Comedy in the Whatsonstage Awards.
+Potted Potter makes its North American premiere in Toronto at the Panasonic Theatre.
+Following Toronto, Potted Potter opens off-Broadway at New York City’s Little Shubert Theater, followed by eight weeks in Chicago.
+The show tours across Australasia and South Africa.